swoboda1337/esphome-docs/content/components/climate/pid.md

     which is no sampling/averaging.

 - **deadband_parameters** (*Optional*): Enables a deadband to stabilise and minimise changes in the output when the temperature is close to the target temperature.
-See `Deadband Setup`_.
+See Deadband Setup.

   - **threshold_high/threshold_low** (**Required**, float): Specifies a high/low
     threshold defining the deadband around the target temperature.
 For instance with